 QNix® handy Car Auction Automotive Paint Meter Mil Gauge

-Take the necessary precautions before you make a big investment: QNix handy Paint Meter for astute car buyers
+Take the necessary precautions before you make a big investment: QNix handy Paint Meter- Mil Gauge for astute car buyers

-QNix® Paint Meter for dry film thickness measurement
+QNix® handy Paint Meter-Gauge for dry film thickness measurement - Paint Mil Gauge

-Decades ago, car inspectors and other car buyers relied their efforts on visual inspection and feeling of paintwork to check body panel.
+Decades ago, car inspectors and other car buyers relied their efforts on visual inspection and feeling of paintwork to check body panel - take accurate paint meter readings.
 Indicators could be painting overspray and paint color differences.
-Recently, visual inspection has been replaced by the use of digital Paint Meters to detect the overall condition of paint- also known as automotive paint meter/car paint gauge/automotive paint thickness/ car paint mil gauge for more reliability and recordable information, most especially because environmental conditions such as lighting conditions, dirt, and moisture on car panel make inspections difficult.
+Recently, visual inspection has been replaced by the use of digital Paint Gauge Meter to detect the overall condition of paint- also known as automotive paint meter/car paint gauge/automotive paint thickness/ car paint mil gauge for more reliability and recordable information, most especially because environmental conditions such as lighting conditions, dirt, and moisture on car panel make inspections difficult.
 The size of the industry has also changed.
 The used vehicle remarketing industry has grown into hundreds of billion US dollars.
 More users have joined the industry, such as body shops, painters, refinishers, car detailers, Luxury Automobiles shops, car dealers, and re-painters.
 Auto auction companies such as Adesa, Mannheim, CARMAX, have emerged and had a presence all over the US and Canada.
 They all use car/automotive paint Thickness meters/gauges.
-Using an automotive paint Thickness measurement is aimed at searching for paint thickness variation or confirming paint thickness consistency, as well as investigating car panel spots that are easily affected by corrosion or rust damage.
-QNix ® handy Automotive Paint Meter is the first-ever meter designed for the used vehicle remarketing industry.
+Using an automotive paint Thickness gauge is aimed at searching for paint thickness variation or confirming paint thickness consistency, as well as investigating car panel spots that are easily affected by corrosion or rust damage.
+QNix ® handy Automotive Paint Meter - car paint checking or measuring tool is the first-ever meter designed for the used vehicle remarketing industry.
 The concept of no buttons and measuring the range of up to 20 mils has been fully embraced by the industry actors.
 Despite the fact that automotive paint thickness meters have emerged from other manufacturers around the world such as China and other emerging industries, the QNix ® handy car Paint meter still dominates the market.
+Endorsed by major Car Auctions in the United States as the best and most reliable car paint meter/tester.
 We have had customers – even companies with strict quality requirements try OEM meters- mostly from China, but returned to the QNix ® handy car paint mil thickness meter for the following reasons: robustness, easy-to-use, Made in Germany.
 We recently received one meter from the first manufactured batches in 2003 (16 years later) for repairs/calibration.
-How old and good is your Paint Thickness meter?
-BUY NOW
+How old and good is your MIL Thickness Gauge?

 How much paint is applied on the reworked car panel?
 Only a quality Paint meter can tell you that.
 Note: A quality inspection Paint Meter should not be delivered in a pre-sealed carton.